english-blog/english-blog.github.io/_posts/2013-12-06-becoming-a-writer-challenge.md

 **Why now?**

 I recently became a member of the Facebook group "Live Your Legend - Creators Guild", created by Scott Dinsmore.
 I was inspired by so many people starting to write.
 Along with that, a few of my Facebook friends and one of my real-life friends "Sruthi Pandarinathan" are writing books (novels, stories, poems, etc) now.
 All of them are first-time authors.
 They are going to struggle and travel the same path that I am going to travel.
-Why not travel together?.
+Why not travel together?
 I hope to get a lot of support and feedback from everyone and I may be able to provide the same to others.